 The center envisions serving as the central research authority and institutional platform for students, faculty and other researchers working on understanding the relationship between people and the sea, as well as climate and environments worldwide.

 Scripps Institution of Oceanography has more than a century-long tradition of marine studies, including on how humans interact with the marine environment.
 The faculty of UC San Diego’s Department of Anthropology and Scripps Institution of Oceanography have continued this tradition over the past few decades with workshops and discussions aimed at fostering marine archaeology on campus.
 SCMA was initially created in 2015 through the initiative of Scripps professor Walter Munk, who secured seed donations and approval to begin center operations.
-Damien LeLoup was also instrumental in launching the center, and as a founding co-director he worked closely with Munk on networking and developing projects.
-In 2016, SCMA explored new ways of structuring the center and its research agenda to ensure its sustainability.
-With the departure of LeLoup from UC San Diego, Professors Tom Levy (Anthropology) and John Hildebrand (Scripps) were appointed as co-directors, with Munk serving as science advisor.
+In 2016, SCMA explored new ways of structuring the center and its research agenda to ensure its sustainability and Professors Tom Levy (Anthropology) and John Hildebrand (Scripps) were appointed as co-directors.

 Goals and Objectives